Does Eating too Much Sugar Cause Diabetes?

 Looked at another way, Jo Mandelson, RDN, a nutritionist with the American Diabetes Association, points out that the Dietary Guidelines for Americans, including those with prediabetes and type 2 diabetes, suggest limiting added sugar in food and beverages to 10 percent of calories per day.
 That works out to about 160 to 300 calories, depending on sex, age, height, and activity level.

-Try to reduce intake of hidden sugar
+Try to cut back on hidden sugar

 We all know that chocolate-covered donuts, three scoops of ice cream drowned in caramel sauce, and a thick slab of strawberry shortcake are sugar bombs.
 But sugar can also be hidden, in salad dressing and ketchup, tomato sauce, cereal or granola, flavored yogurt, and bread.
 Unlike sugars that naturally occur in foods like fruit, these “added sugars” are put in foods during production.